 Turn right along Broad St and cross over the Hudson River.
 Turn right along 2nd Ave (Route 4) at the light.
 At your next light cross over Route 4 to Route 142 (125th St) and up a small hill.
 No sidewalk here.
 At the five-way intersection, cross over to Northern Drive (Route 142) and follow it up a small hill to the start of the Uncle Sam Bikeway on your right after 1.2 miles.

-The Northern End of the Uncle Sam Bikeway starts on your right across from Old Mill Hill Rd.
-Parking for a few cars.
+Starting from the Northern End of the Uncle Sam Bikeway; [Re-zeroing Mileage] Parking for a few cars.
 The paved trail heads into the woods along a ridge cut into the hill with the houses of Lansingburgh below to your right.
 Cross Cemetery Rd and then Gurley Road parking lot where the trail opens up for a bit.
 After heading back into the woods you'll come to Knickerbacker Park along the right side of the trail.
 A large pink obelisk monument is here with fields below.
 After passing through a corrugated tunnel, you enter a residential area.
 The trail ends at Middlebourgh St after 3 miles.